HRG gyrocompass

 A HRG gyrocompass is a compass and instrument of navigation.
 It is the latest generation of maintenance-free instruments.

-It uses a hemispherical resonant gyroscope, accelerometers and computers to compute true north.
+It uses a hemispherical resonant gyroscope (HRG), accelerometers and computers to compute true north.
 The HRG gyrocompass is a complete unit, which unlike a conventional compass, has no rotating or other moving parts.
 It has an outstanding reliability.
 Its operational Mean Time Between Failure (MTBF) values are improved over a Fiber Optic Gyrocompass and also conventional mechanical gyrocompass.

 It is also immune to severe environmental conditions.